-2.1.2.
-Wait until the TSL spreads perfectly on the sides and ceiling of the container van.
+2.1.3.
+Turn on the ventilator and wait until the TSL spreads perfectly on the sides and ceiling of the container van.
 A worker can also enter the TSL to help spread the TSL material and help correct any folds in the TSL.